Linux & Unix –

 UNIX vs LINUX

-Having discussed how both the Operating systems are unlike, below table enlists a detailed comparison of Linux vs Unix in a tabular format –
+Having discussed how both the Operating systems are unlike, below table enlists a detailed difference between Linux and UNIX in a tabular format –